dwyl/learn-payment-processing/README.md

 But what _is_ "payment processing"...?

-## Payment Processor or Gateway 🤷‍♀️
+## Payment Processor or Gateway? 🤷‍♀️

 ![payment-processor-gateway](https://user-images.githubusercontent.com/17494745/208946952-4da1600e-9936-4491-9a6e-a5a7e09c023c.png)